 1. Students use linear equations and systems of linear equations to represent, analyze, and solve a variety of problems.
 Students recognize equations for proportions (y/x = m or y = mx) as special linear equations (y = mx + b), understanding that the constant of proportionality (m) is the slope, and the graphs are lines through the origin.
-They understand that the slope (m) of a line is a constant rate of change, so that if the input or x-coordinate changes by an amount x-coordinate changes by the amount x-coordinate changes by the amount x-coordinate data (such as arm span vs. height for students in a classroom).
+They understand that the slope (m) of a line is a constant rate of change, so that if the input or x-coordinate changes by an amount A, the output or y-coordinate changes by the amount $m \cdot A$.
+Students also use a linear equation to describe the association between two quantities in bivariate data (such as arm span vs. height for students in a classroom).
 At this grade, fitting the model, and assessing its fit to the data are done informally.
 Interpreting the model in the context of the data requires students to express a relationship between the two quantities in question and to interpret components of the relationship (such as slope and y-intercept) in terms of the situation.